tarantool/cartridge-java/README.md

 ```

+### Cluster Tarantool client

+Connects to multiple Tarantool nodes, usually Tarantool Cartridge routers.
+Supports multiple connections.

-The next example is showing the instatiation of the `ClusterTarantoolClient`
+The next example is showing the instantiation of the `ClusterTarantoolClient`
 with binary discovery endpoint:

 ```java